davidhousedev/learn-you-some-lua/projects/wow-combat-log/README.md

 ```
 lua54 main.lua --test
-[-] Failed: it creates a damage log for a player - Expected value (LeeroyJenkins hit Onyxia for 24 damage) was not equal to (Onyxia hit LeeroyJenkins for 60 damage)
+[-] Failed: it creates a damage log for a player - Expected value (LeeroyJenkins hit Onyxia 24 Physical) was not equal to (Onyxia hit LeeroyJenkins 60 Physical)
 [+] Passed: it creates a damage log for a mob
 ```